-If you’re part of the 90% of seniors who are choosing to stay in their homes come retirement, you need to prepare for the unexpected in terms of expenses.
+According to the AARP, nearly 90% of adults over 65 want to remain in their homes as they grow older.
+If you’re one of them, you need to have a plan B for unexpected expenses.
 A reverse mortgage allows you to establish a line of credit to make sure that you’re better prepared for these expenses, or to pay for long-term care should it become a need.
 This financial “safety net” gives you peace of mind today, and financial protection for the future.

 Want to learn more?
 Contact the Longbridge team today to see how we can help you improve your retirement plan.